Southeastern Technical College

 - Southeastern Technical College, a unit of the Technical College System of Georgia, provides an innovative, educational environment for student learning through associate degree, diploma, and technical certificate of credit programs; adult and continuing education; and customized training and services focused on building a well-educated, globally competitive workforce for Southeastern Georgia.
 Southeastern Technical College will be recognized as an educational leader in Southeastern Georgia.
 The College will deliver quality, student-centered, and accessible postsecondary education and training.
 The College will empower students for success, cultivating innovative and economically thriving communities and enterprises.

-- The teacher population of 86 teachers has declined by 38% over five years.
+- The teacher population of 86 teachers has stayed relatively flat over five years.

 |Southeastern Technical College||(GA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|